ssbc/ssb-box2/README.md

   where `groupKey` is an object containing a `key` buffer and a `scheme` string.

+- `getGroupInfoUpdates(groupId) => PullStream<groupInfo>`: Like `getGroupInfo` but instead returns a live pull stream that outputs the group info and then any time the group info is updated.
 - `canDM(myLeafFeedId, theirRootFeedId, cb)`: Checks if you can create an encrypted message ("DM") for a given `theirRootFeedId` (which must be a bendybutt-v1 root metafeed ID) using your `myLeafFeedId` as the author.
 Delivers a boolean on the callback.

 ## DM Encryption